| L'A.E.A. aux USA

 There is no winner

-no success without failure.
+without a loser,no success without failure.

 The noble does not exist without the villainous,